 A direct or indirect owner must notify the FSA in writing if it decides to reduce its holdings:

-- by 10% of the share capital or voting rights of the company; or
+- in full (only if holding is equal to or greater than 10% of the company’s share capital or voting rights); or

 - below any of the thresholds listed above.